kloptops/TRIMUI_EX/README.md

 ├── Imgs/
 ├── Roms/
 ├── System/
-├── trimui_tg5040.awimg
+├── trimui_tg????.awimg    -- actual name depends on device / version
 └── trimui.portmaster.zip
 ```

 ### Start your device:

-We need to flash a fresh firmware, I am going to fuck shit up to make it better.
+We need to flash a fresh firmware, I am going to reset everything to make it better.

 With the device off, **HOLD POWER + VOL DOWN** until you see the logo, release **POWER**, when you see the green progress bar release **VOL DOWN**.